gpsblues/Publii-Plugin-Alt-Filler/README.md

 - Open Publii CMS and [install the plugin](https://getpublii.com/docs/plugins.html#installingplugins).
 - [Enable the plugin](https://getpublii.com/docs/plugins.html#enablingplugins).
 - Preview/Sync your website to see it in action.

+## Disclaimer
+This plugin is an unofficial extension for the [Publii CMS](https://getpublii.com/).
+I do not assume any responsibility for potential issues or malfunctions that may occur while using this plugin.
+Additionally, support for this plugin is not guaranteed.

+For official Publii resources, please visit the [Publii CMS Official Repository](https://marketplace.getpublii.com/plugins/).